 - Staffan Salén, appointed by Investment AB Arawak

-- Jonas Backman, appointed by Protector Forsikring ASA
+- Dag Marius Nereng, appointed by Protector Forsikring ASA

-The Remuneration Committee members are Staffan Salén, Magnus Berglind and Dan Berlin, and it is responsible for consulting on the Board’s proposal to the AGM on guidelines for remunerating the CEO and other senior managers.
-The CEO reports to the Committee, but does not participate on matters relating to himself.
+The Remuneration Committee members are Staffan Salén, Magnus Berglind and Frida Westerberg, and it is responsible for consulting on the Board’s proposal to the AGM on guidelines for remunerating the CEO and other senior managers.
+The CHRO reports to the Committee, but does not participate on matters relating to the role of the CHRO.

 The Remuneration Committee’s duties include: